mark-gerarts/automapper-plus/README.md

 - [x] Add tests
 - [x] Add PHP7.1 dependency to composer
 - [x] Add comments (more than just PHPDoc blocks)
-- [ ] Add the ability to change the name resolver
+- [x] Add the ability to change the name resolver
+- [ ] Make `GetProperty` use the config's resolver if none provided
 - [x] Add the 'Operation' type, @see Mapping.php
 - [x] Allow transferring data to an existing object
 - [ ] Copy as many usages from .net's automapper as possible